-With 31 states, and a special federal entity, which is Mexico City, the country’s most densely populated city, there are several other grand metropolitan areas, like Gaudalajara, León, Puebla, Monterrrey, Tijuana, and Toluca.
-A regional power in Latin America for some time, some say that Mexico is now en route to becoming a significant global power also, and could become the world’s fifth biggest economy by 2050.
+With 31 states and the special federal entity that is Mexico City, Mexico has multiple large metropolitan areas including the aforementioned, Guadalajara, León, Puebla, Monterrey, Tijuana, and Toluca.
+A regional power within Latin America for some time, some say that Mexico is now en route to becoming a significant global power also, and could become the world’s fifth biggest economy by 2050.

 Some of the bigger companies operating in Mexico include multinational beverage and retail company Femsa; the Belgian-Brazilian owned brewery Grupo Modelo; US owned paint-maker Grupo Comex; mass media Grupo Televisa, which airs much programming in the US; global conglomerate Grupo Carsa; and baking giants Grupo Bimbo.
 Growing consumer sectors include education and training; electronics; energy; automobile; environmental protection equipment; construction; telecommunications; security; and tourism.